 Jigsaw Box, by Sparkle Apps, is a useful app to help not only build spatial skills but to literally help kids uncover piece by piece any subject where you would like to visually reinforce concepts with a lesson.
 The app allows for making puzzles from your camera roll or choosing from 10 different topics – Famous Landmarks, Castles, Kids, Flowers, Animals, etc. There is also an option to buy additional packs for $0.99 – $1.99 USD.

-Once a picture is selected, you can create a puzzle, and are offered a myriad of settings to tailor the puzzle to an individual’s needs or play to their strengths.
-Your first choice to make, is selecting the number of pieces of your puzzle from 8 – 252 pieces, insuring that this app has a broad appeal across capabilities and can grow with your classroom.
+Once a picture is selected, you can create a puzzle and are offered a myriad of settings to tailor the puzzle to an individual’s needs or play to their strengths.
+Your first choice to make is selecting the number of pieces of your puzzle from 8 – 252 pieces, ensuring that this app has a broad appeal across capabilities and can grow with your classroom.

 About the Author

 Jo Booth has been an Occupational Therapist for over 30 years and currently works in Pediatrics with early intervention.
 She sees kids newly diagnosed on the spectrum as well as medically fragile kids.
 She loves to move, explore and play every day; so that “her kids” grow up to be healthy independent learners.